software-architecture-guild/katas-2025/README.md

 Understanding what data is stored and where is critical for the successful implementation of AI-driven enhancements. any ML or AI system.
 Unfortunately, we have limited information about the data structures used in the system.
 The provided diagrams give insight into the names of data objects and their relationships, but their exact contents remain unknown, requiring us to make assumptions.

 > [!NOTE]
-> Note: If the existing data model differs from our assumptions, it will introduce a prerequisite implementation step before any proposed AI-related changes can be implemented.
+> If the existing data model differs from our assumptions, it will introduce a prerequisite implementation step before any proposed AI-related changes can be implemented.
 This step would involve aligning the data model with the necessary structure to support AI integration.*

 The diagram below represents our best estimation of what the data model should look like.